SIGN UP MEMBER LOGIN:

 • Throw the most specific exception possible.

-• Give meaningful message.
+• Give a meaningful message.

 • Do use InnerExceptions.

-• When wrong arguments are passed, throw an Argument Exception or a subclass of it, if necessary.
+• When the wrong arguments are passed, throw an Argument Exception or a subclass of it, if necessary.

 Module Module1